c-minz/c-minz.github.io/_projects/poset_diagrams.md

 ## Online editor: PrOSET

 The macros of the LaTeX package are built on integer permutations that determine the positions of the elements in the diagrams.
-To find a suitable permutation for a poset diagram while getting a live preview, I have developed an online tool, the PrOSET editor.
+To find a suitable permutation for a poset diagram while getting a live preview, I have developed the 'PrOSET editor':

 **[Go to the PrOSET editor](/assets/html/proset-editor.html)**

 ## Catalogue of finite posets

+The following catalogue lists diagrams for all posets up to cardinality 7.
+The total number of distinct partial orders on sets of $$n$$ elements (corresponding to the total page number of each part of the catalogue) is recorded in the OEIS as sequence [A000112](https://oeis.org/A000112).
-The diagrams in this catalogue are generated with the LaTeX package and the symmetry properties annotated in the catalogue are defined in {% cite Minz:2024 %}.
+All diagrams in the catalogue below are generated with the LaTeX package and the symmetry properties annotated in the catalogue are defined in {% cite Minz:2024 %}.

 Each file of the catalogue contains all partial orders on a given number of elements, one poset per page including the annotated properties:
 - upper left `d`: dimension of the order (as primary page order, descending)